 Is this Better Done with a Team or as a Solo Endeavor?

 A team is highly recommended.
 Through this team you can assign, what Susana I. Vellelonga referred to as, a “Champion.”
-This leader will help keep the team in line and help set deadlines for your ICS.
+This leader will help keep the team in line and help set deadlines for your incurred cost submission.

 If I Do Everything Correctly, Could I Avoid a DCAA Audit?

 Since 2012, there has been added a risk factor.
-This means that when you submit your ICS, the adequacy of your form determines your overall risk from low to high.
+This means that when you submit your incurred cost submission, the adequacy of your form determines your overall risk from low to high.
 Some examples of things that can get you flagged are…

 - Having issues with your CO when submitting invoices.